clv-techlead/ML_12/README.md

 ### Stakeholder-Specific Recommendations

 **For Operations Teams:**
-- Utilize the model's predictions for 'High' and 'Low' incident types during non-rush hours to pre-plan resource deployment, focusing on areas highlighted by `station_encoded` and `route_time_combo`.
-- For rush hours, use the high recall for 'Medium' incidents to quickly dispatch general response teams, understanding that precision is lower (0.21).
+- Use identified temporal patterns (5-7 AM and 2-4 PM peaks) to inform strategic staffing and resource readiness protocols during high-incident periods.
+- Focus operational attention on Routes 501 and 504 during identified high-incident times based on historical pattern analysis.
+- Treat model insights as strategic intelligence for planning rather than tactical guidance for individual incident response.
-- Provide feedback on prediction accuracy to enable continuous model improvement.
+- Provide operational feedback on observed patterns to enable continuous analysis improvement.

 **For Maintenance Department:**
-- Focus preventive maintenance efforts on routes and times identified as high-risk for mechanical incidents by the model and EDA (e.g., Routes 501, 503, 504) and periods with high `hour` importance.
-- Investigate if specific vehicle types (`vehicle_encoded` has some importance) are prone to certain delays, informing maintenance schedules.
+- Prioritize preventive maintenance on Routes 501, 504, and 506 based on elevated incident frequencies identified in analysis.
+- Focus on mechanical reliability given that mechanical issues, investigations, and late departures dominate incident types.
+- Assess infrastructure at maintenance facilities (Russell Yard, Leslie Barns) given their prominence as incident locations.
+- Consider enhanced pre-service vehicle inspection protocols to reduce "Late Leaving Garage" incidents.

 **For Service Planning:**
-- Incorporate incident probability and dominant incident types into route and schedule design, paying close attention to the impact of `hour`, `dayofweek`, and `route_time_combo`.
-- Adjust buffer times on high-incident routes and during peak periods.
-- Leverage the temporal insights to plan service adjustments that mitigate common delay patterns.
+- Use identified incident patterns (temporal peaks at 5-7 AM and 2-4 PM, route concentrations on 501/504) to inform schedule design and buffer time allocation.
+- Consider operational dynamics that differ from traditional commuter patterns when planning service levels.
+- Incorporate weekend vs. weekday operational differences identified in analysis into service planning approaches.

 **For Executive Leadership:**
-- Champion data-driven infrastructure investment decisions, particularly for identified high-incident routes (501 Queen, 504 King) and stations (Dundas Street West, Queen Street West).
+- Champion data-driven infrastructure investment decisions for identified high-incident routes (501, 504) and maintenance facilities (Russell Yard, Leslie Barns).
+- Use analysis findings to justify capital allocation with evidence-based ROI projections for targeted infrastructure improvements.
-- Track key performance indicators (incident response time, service reliability) to measure impact.
+- Track key performance indicators (incident frequency on target routes, mechanical incident rates, service reliability) to measure impact of data-informed interventions.
-- Communicate data-driven approach to stakeholders and public.
+- Communicate evidence-based operational planning approach to stakeholders and public.

 ---